|Instructor: Lindsay Grace|

 Attendance / Absences:

 Students are expected to attend each class and arrive on time.
 Any student arriving late for an exam may not be given a chance to complete the exam.
-Late assignments are deducted one letter grade per day.
+No late assignments will be accepted.

 Makeup exams and acceptance of late assignments will only be granted in the following circumstances; Medical excuse, emergencies, campus-sponsored activities.